Hundreds of US white nationalists have rallied at the University of Virginia, protesting against plans to remove a statue of a confederate general.

 "I never thought I`d have to see this in America in my lifetime," said one of the counter-protesters, a student who did not want to be named.

+The marchers slowly dissipated.
 Across the street, more than 500 people were packed into St Paul`s Memorial Church, where they had heard readings from the Bible and the Quran and prayers for peace and unity in Charlottesville.

 At the end, the congregation filed slowly out of a side door to avoid the white nationalists walking back down Main Street.

+The protest was criticised by many local residents and politicians.
 Charlottesville mayor Mike Signer called the march "a cowardly parade of hatred, bigotry, racism and intolerance".

-He wrote on Facebook: "Everyone has a right under the First Amendment to express their opinion peaceably, so here`s mine: not only as the Mayor of Charlottesville, but as a UVA [University of Virginia] faculty member and alumnus, I am beyond disgusted by this unsanctioned and despicable display of visual intimidation on a college campus.
+He wrote on Facebook: "Everyone has a right under the First Amendment to express their opinion peaceably, so here`s mine: not only as the Mayor of Charlottesville, but as a UVA [University of Virginia] faculty member and alumnus, I am beyond disgusted by this unsanctioned and despicable display of visual intimidation on a college campus."

-" Charlottesville is considered a liberal college town - and 86% of the county voted for Hillary Clinton in last year`s presidential elections.
+Charlottesville is considered a liberal college town - and 86% of the county voted for Hillary Clinton in last year`s presidential elections.

 However, the town has become a focal point for white nationalists after the city council voted to remove a statue of General Lee.